marinasundstrom/FileViewer/README.md

 ## How it works

 The first time the app is running, it loads the initial data consisting of file paths.
-Then, the app creates a graph of nodes representing directories and folders.
+Then, the app creates a graph of nodes representing directories and files.

 The nodes can be viewed and manipulated in the interface, by adding and removing child items.